 2. Fine pincer grasp

-Around six to eight months, your baby will switch from the baby “raking” grasp where they use four-finger to rake small items into their fist to the three-finger fine pincer grasp.
+Around six to eight months, your baby will switch from the baby “raking” grasp, where they use four fingers to rake small items into their fist, to the three-finger fine pincer grasp.
 They now have the ability to oppose their thumb and use their thumb, index, and middle finger to pick up a small item.
-This happens fast and makes choking hazards even more hazardous, but it also allows your baby to explore more of his world with his hands and allow him more independence during feeding.
+This happens fast and makes choking hazards even more hazardous, but it also allows your baby to explore more of his world with his hands and allows him more independence during feeding.

 3. Purposeful palm release

 Right around three to four months, the grasp reflex relaxes, and babies can purposefully release an item.
 This is significant because they can now pass a toy from one hand to the other and have more control over their world to help them explore.

 4. Longer sleep cycles